-Subsession 3: Stream 2, Moderator Hannes Gaisberger

-A. Tsobeng .
-Estimation of heritability and genetic gain in height growth of superior clones of Dacryodes edulis (G. Do J. Lam on.)
-H. S. McMullin.
+Subsession 3.
+Stream 2, Moderator Hannes Gaisberger A. Tsobeng.
+Estimation of heritability and genetic gain in height growth of superior clones of Dacryodes edulis (G. Don.)
+H. J. Lam S. McMullin.
 Diversifying diets and filling micronutrient gaps through customised food tree and crop portfolios.
 F. Hurulean.
-Forest and food security in West Papua: Recommendation for future research N. Pasiecznik .
-Dryland restoration = more climate resilient landscape: scaling up successes from the Sahel and the Horn of Africa Greater J. Kuate.
+Forest and food security in West Papua: Recommendation for future research N. Pasiecznik.
+Dryland restoration = more climate resilient landscape: scaling up successes from the Sahel and the Greater Hom of Africa J. Kuate.
 Survey of diseases on Dacryodes edulis (G. Don.)
 H. J. Lam. in Mbalmayo ICRAF genebank R. Harrison.
 Restoration Concessions: A second lease of life for beleaguered tropical forests?
 A. Perdana.
-Farmers' resilient decision-making on agroforestry diversification Parallel B: Posters of Stream 3, Stream 4 and Stream 5.
-Chair: Amy Duchelle Subsession 1: Stream 3 Moderator, Fergus Sinclair J. N'zi.
+Farmers' resilient decision-making on agroforestry diversification Gubsession 1.
+Stream 3 Moderator, Fergus Sinclair J. N'zi.
 Phenotyping variation in tree traits from provenance of Akpi in Côte D'Ivoire C.Galabuzi.
 Strategies and standards for production and distribution of tree germplasm in Mt.
-Elgon region of Ugand a A. López-Sampson.
+Elgon region of Uganda A. López-Sampson.
 Timber trees and enrichment options in tobacco farms in the Dominican Republic M.P.
 Nguyen.
-Assessing land and soil health in Son La Vietnam for prioritizing and tracking restoration activities withi AFLI project n the G. Koech.
-The Prosopis juliflora invasion in drylands presents multiple challenges and benefits: The case of charcoa improved livelihoods in Kenya l for P. Estrella.
+Assessing land and soil health in Son La Vietnam for prioritizing and tracking restoration activities within the AFLI project G. Koech.
+The Prosopis juliflora invasion in drylands presents multiple challenges and benefits: The case of charcoal for improved livelihoods in Kenya P. Estrella.
 Survival of fruit seedlings intercropped with bamboo species in the Brazilian savanna A. Ekadinata.
-Sustainable Lowland Agriculture for Development in Indonesia (SLADI) C.Galabuzi.
+Sustainable Lowland Agriculture for Development in Indonesia (SLADI)

+C.Galabuzi.
 Factors affecting adoption and diffusion of agroforestry by smallholders in the Mt.
-Elgon region of Ugand la
+Elgon region of Uganda